Inspecting food premises

 All food premises are required to be registered with the Local Authority and are inspected by our officers to make sure that the food they make and sell is safe.

-What can officers do?
+What officers do

 The Officers have the right to enter and inspect premises at all reasonable hours - normal opening hours for the food business.
 In the case of domestic premises, 24 hours notice will be given.
 Visits are generally made without any warning so that the Officers can get a true picture of how the business usually operates.
 An officer may visit alone or may be accompanied by another officer.